 Stamp duty exemptions and concessions

 Stamp duty is one of the biggest costs associated with buying a property.
 Luckily, many first-time buyers can avoid stamp duty completely or get a discount on this tax.
-In NSW, for example, first home buyers don't have to pay stamp duty on properties valued below $650,000, saving them up to $22,000.
+In NSW, for example, eligible first home buyers don't have to pay stamp duty on properties valued below $800,000.

 Learn more about the stamp duty exemptions and concessions in each state and territory.

-If you only have a 5% deposit saved and you're a first home buyer, you could be eligible for the First Home Loan Deposit Scheme.
-Under this scheme, eligible borrowers can borrow 95% of their property value with a 5% deposit and have the government guarantee the remaining 15% of the deposit, allowing them to avoid LMI costs.
+If you only have a 5% deposit saved and you're a first home buyer, you could be eligible for the First Home Guarantee.
+Under this federal scheme, eligible borrowers can borrow 95% of their property value with a 5% deposit and have the government guarantee the remaining 15% of the deposit, allowing them to avoid LMI costs.

 The First Home Super Saver Scheme